michealt17/sweepstake/readme.md

 I wanted to create a database backed system to calculate and permanently store the results of a sweepstake held locally.

-Time constraints meant I hacked this together in an hour or so.

 ## How to use

 There is an example sheet to print out for participants.
 The fixtures are for the 2015 6 Nations' Championship.

-After collecting all the entries, the predictions must be added via the Javascript methods in index.html.
+After collecting all the entries, the predictions must be to `predictions.csv`.
+The index file can be in a browser to view the results.

-Each result must then be added, again via the methods.

 See the index.html source comments for further details.